July 09, 2019

 Field Quality - Is the field shape rectangular or irregular?
 How many different types of soils does it have?
 Is it flat or hilly?

 Water Quality - Are there water rights issues?
 How much water does the well pump?
 Will there be a lack of water in this location in the future?
 Are there salinity issues?

 Tenant Quality - How many tenants are in the area?
 Are they producing yields above the state average or below?
 Are they willing and able to pay good rents?

 Commodity Distribution - How easy is it to get crops to market?
 How many options are there for farmers to deliver grain?

 A good land market can be judged by the number of recent sales in the area, comparing those recent sales with the farm for potential investment, and researching the types of owners in the region.
-Below we have included a few questions we ask to find indications of land market quality.

 Number of recent sales - How many sales have occurred in the last 12-24 months?
 What size were they?
 Who were the buyers and sellers?

 Comparable sales - How many sales were similar to the property being considered?
 Similar size?
 Similar quality?
 Similar tillable acreage?

 Land ownership - How many investment funds are in the region?
 How many individual investors are in the region?
 How many farmers own large tracts of land in the region?

 Other assets and income can be good or bad.